Top 10 Full-Fledged Configuration Management Tools For Developers

 Key Features

-• Chef-Server Architecture: Centralised configuration management and policy enforcement.
+• Chef-Server Architecture: Centralized configuration management and policy enforcement.

 • Resources: Components used to define desired system states.